Stackclash/5e-vault/5. Mechanics/Items/Faerie Dragon Dust Hhhvi.md

 - **Properties**: Crafted by

 You may spend an action to sprinkle some of this dust over yourself.
-If you do so, you magically turn invisible as if under the effect of the invisibility spell (no concentration required).
+If you do so, you magically turn [[/5.
+Mechanics/Rules/Conditions.md#invisible\|invisible]] as if under the effect of the invisibility spell (no concentration required).
 This pouch contains enough dust for three sprinkles.

 *Source: Hamund's Harvesting Handbook: Volume I p.
 127*